Tran Thi Thuy Trang

 All UOL and RELC fees are subjected to yearly revision.

 Click here to refer to the Miscellaneous fees.

 Scholarships and Awards

-Holders of relevant IT qualifications or diplomas may be considered by UOL for Accreditation of Prior Learning (exemption) of up to 4 full courses at combined Levels 1 and 2.
+Holders of relevant IT qualifications or diplomas may be considered by UOL for Accreditation of Prior Learning (APL) of up to 4 full courses at combined Levels 1 and 2.

 Average teacher-student ratio 1:62

 Pass the assessment for 12 full units to complete the programme.